Unaccountable “education savings accounts” is the latest twist to carve out public funding for private schools.

-Educators statewide stand to benefit from a summary judgment recently issued by the Chancery Court of Maury County reinforcing teachers’ rights under the Professional Educators Collaborative Conferencing Act.
+Educators statewide stand to benefit from a summary judgment issued by the Chancery Court of Maury County reinforcing teachers’ rights under the Professional Educators Collaborative Conferencing Act.

 The following statement may be attributed to Beth Brown, Grundy County High School teacher and Tennessee Education Association president.